vtex-apps/search-result/README.md

 ## Usage

-Add "vtex.gallery" as your app dependency.
+Add "vtex.search-result" as your app dependency.

 ## Schema Properties